QianyanTech/Image-Downloader/README.md

 ## 1. Features

-Scrape images using Selenium + PhantomJS
+Crawl and download images using Selenium + PhantomJS

-Compatible with both Python2 and Python3
+Using python3 and PyQt4

 ## 2. Solve dependencies